marcolenci/dai-dinamici.github.io/content/posts/london-mathematical-laboratory-summer-school-2018.md

 +++

-Applications are invited for the London Mathematical Laboratory (LML) Summer School from <span term="goog_1891825280">Monday 23rd July – Friday 17th August 2018</span>.
+Applications are invited for the London Mathematical Laboratory (LML) Summer School from Monday 23rd July –
+Friday 17th August 2018.
 Successful applicants will carry out a four-week research project under supervision at LML.
 Travel to and from London, accommodation, and a stipend of £1,000 will be provided.